 Andrews County had also previously loaned approximately \$1.5 million to an individual who controlled KNB Holdings, and such loan was collateralized by KNB Holdings' subordinated 10% membership interest in Waste Control Specialists.
 During 2004, KNB Holdings entered into an agreement with Andrews County in which, among other things, Andrews County acquired the remaining 10% ownership interest in Waste Control Specialists and the outstanding balance of such loan (\$2.5 million, including accrued and unpaid interest), was cancelled.
 As a result, Waste Control Specialists became wholly owned by Andrews County.
 Valhi owns 100% of the outstanding common stock of Andrews County.

 Other.
-NL (NYSE: NL), Kronos (NYSE: KRO), CompX (NYSE: CIX) and TIMET (NYSE: TIE) each file periodic reports with the Securities and Exchange Commission ("SEC") pursuant to the Securities Exchange Act of 1934, as amended.
+NL (NYSE: NL), Kronos (NYSE: KRO), CompX (NYSE: CIX) and TIMET (NYSE: TIE) each file periodic reports with the Securities and Exchange

 Note 4 - Accounts and other receivables: